oplS16projects/Small-Business-Simulator---Sridhar-Rangan-and-Behailu-Tekletsadik/README.md

 ### First Milestone (Fri Apr 15)
 What exactly will be turned in on this day?

-Sridhar: By the first milestone, we should have the connection between our simulation database and racket.
+By the first milestone, we should have the connection between our simulation database and racket.
 From there we should be able to read specific categories of the information in the database.
+Should have implemented mersenne twister and box-muller transform.

 ### Second Milestone (Fri Apr 22)
 What exactly will be turned in on this day?

-Sridhar: By the second milestone, we plan on a majority of the analysis done for multiple categories.
+By the second milestone, we plan on a majority of the analysis done for multiple categories.
+The Black-Sholes pricing model should be implemented by this point.
 By this time also, we should clean up any bugs that may arise.

 ### Final Presentation (last week of semester)
 What additionally will be done in the last chunk of time?

-Sridhar: In the end, we should have a program that can perform a variety of analysis on different aspects of business information.
+In the end, we should have a program that can perform a variety of analysis on different aspects of business information.
+The GUI will display all the relevant stock pricing data in a potentially stepwise fashion.
 In addition will clean any errors and bugs that will arise throughout the course of the project.

-## Group Responsibilities
-Here each group member gets a section where they, as an individual, detail what they are responsible for in this project.
-Each group member writes their own Responsibility section.
-Include the milestones and final deliverable.

-**Additional instructions for teams of three:**
-* Remember that you must have prior written permission to work in groups of three (specifically, an approved `FP3` team declaration submission).
-* The team must nominate a lead.
-This person is primarily responsible for code integration.
-This work may be shared, but the team lead has default responsibility.
-* The team lead has full partner implementation responsibilities also.
-* Identify who is team lead.

-In the headings below, replace the silly names and GitHub handles with your actual ones.

 ### Sridhar Rangan @SridharRangan
-will write the....
+will write the database interaction and analysis.

-### Leonard Lambda @lennylambda
-will work on...

-### Frank Functions @frankiefunk
-Frank is team lead.
-Additionally, Frank will work on...
+### Behailu Tekletsadik @OhBehive
+Stock options pricing and GUI.